-Philadelphia hasn’t always been a cocktail town, thanks to unusually strict alcohol laws (some of which are loosening up).
+Philadelphia hasn’t always been a cocktail town, thanks to regretfully strict alcohol laws.
 But that doesn’t mean those in search of noteworthy mixed drinks are out of luck.
 The city’s cocktail scene spans speakeasy-style bars, hit restaurants paying as much attention to the drinks as the food, and even a few dives that can shake up something well worth going out of the way for.
 Here’s a map of 15 places that do cocktails better than anyone else.Read More

 Where to drink when you’re craving something creative

 Booker's Restaurant & Bar

 Southern charm is only a part of the allure of this Black-owned bar in West Philly.
 Booker’s is also admired for their boozy punches (such as the “Booker’s punch” made with Hennessy) and their out-of-the-box libations (such as their mule-that’s-not-from-Moscow “Cobbs creek” that’s made with Stateside Vodka, pear simple syrup, fresh lime, and topped with ginger beer).